The Enabler Of Casual, Carefree Malfeasance

 I don’t know if it’s wrong.
 I do know I wouldn’t be doing it if Gemini hadn’t made it so.
 Freaking.
 Easy.

 Thus, saving strips from the site is so difficult that I’m not even tempted to do it.
-I never needed to look at it from an ethical angle.

 (I’m just gonna go ahead and call this screenshot “Fair Use.”)